Materials Research

 Correlative Characterization

-Correlative characterization workflows that integrate complementary imaging techniques such as FIB/SEM, light microscopy, X-ray CT, and TEM into a unified three-dimensional framework.
+We are establishing correlative characterization workflows that integrate complementary scale bridging imaging techniques such as FIB/SEM, light microscopy, X-ray CT, and TEM into a unified three-dimensional characterization framework.

 link